husamahmud/alx-low_level_programming/README.md

 - How to use the exit function
 - What are the functions calloc and realloc from the standard library and how to use them

+### 0x0D.
+C - Preprocessor

+- What are macros and how to use them
+- What are the most common predefined macros
+- How to include guard your header files

 ### 0x0E.
 C - Structures, typedef

 - What are structures, when, why and how to use them